openthread/ot-docs/site/en/codelabs/openthread-simulation/index.lab.md

 #### 5. Validate connectivity

-In the third terminal window, press **Ctrl+D** to quit `ot-ctl` and return to the container's `bash` console.
+In the third terminal window, quit `ot-ctl` by using either **Ctrl+D** or `exit` command, and return to the container's `bash` console.
 From this console, ping Node 1, using its EID with the `ping6` command.
 If the `ot-daemon` RCP instance is successfully joined to and communicating with the Thread network, the ping succeeds:

 ```console
 root@c0f3912a74ff:/# ping6 -c 4 fd55:cf34:dea5:7994:460:872c:e807:c4ab